Credential Program with the FEA

 “The instructor” is the hardest level of certification.
 The instructor has to have accomplished all of the trainer’s level, PLUS… the instructor’s credential shows that they’re adept at working with people.
 That they can teach a beginner and bring them along to advanced practice.
 The instructor also has to host a clinic with a certified instructor from the FEA so that we can evaluate their ability to teach as we’re working with their riders.

-All of the levels have specific clinics that the applicant will need to have attended successfully to succeed in credentialling..
+All of the levels have specific clinics with FEA instructors that the applicant will need to have attended successfully to succeed in credentialling..

-The Trainers and Instructor’s credential commitment is not to be undertaken lightly… but if you do undertake it, you will find yourself with rich resources and support available every step of your path.
-When one has begun their commitment towards a professional certificate other doors open in the Foundation.
+The Trainers and Instructor’s credential commitment is not to be undertaken lightly.
+We assume you’ll be working for several years to attain the trainer’s level, and even more if you reach for the instructor’s level.
+But if you do undertake it, you will find yourself with rich resources and support available every step of your professional path.
+When a horseman has begun their commitment towards a professional certificate other doors open in the Foundation.
 The equestrian becomes eligible to apply for scholarships to clinics and other learning events hosted by the Foundation, and becomes a member of a larger community of credentialed teachers and applicants sharing knowledge and supporting one another across time.

-If the student at any level is working with a credentialed instructor who has a work-study program the costs associated with earning credentials can in many cases be paid for through work study, mentoring programs, or in some cases through scholarships from the Foundation.
+If you’re working towards professional accreditation with a credentialed instructor who has a work-study program the costs associated can be paid for in full or in part through work study, mentoring programs, or in some cases through scholarships from the Foundation.

 Email for more information by clicking the button below.